QuantEcon/lecture-source-py/source/rst/finite_markov.rst

 .. figure:: /_static/lecture_specific/finite_markov/mc_ex1_plot.png

-(You don't need to add the fancy touches to the graph---see the solution if you're interested).
+(You don't need to add the fancy touches to the graph---see the solution if you're interested)